About GODAN

 2014

 GODAN gained momentum with endorsements and support from key global actors, including G8 member states, the Food and Agriculture Organization (FAO), and the World Bank.
-This support reinforced GODAN’s legitimacy and broadened its international influence within agricultural and nutrition policy circles.
+This support reinforced GODAN's legitimacy and broadened its international influence.

 2015

 GODAN was formally recognized at a United Nations conference and aligned its work with the Sustainable Development Goals (SDGs), especially SDG 2: Zero Hunger.
-Open data principles became a recognized framework for achieving food security, improved nutrition, and sustainable agriculture worldwide.
+Open data principles became a recognized framework for achieving food security.

 2016

-The first GODAN Summit was held in New York City in September alongside the UN General Assembly.
-The summit convened government leaders, civil society, academia, and private sector actors to evaluate GODAN's progress and reinforce commitments to open data.
-This marked a key milestone in global awareness and multi-sectoral collaboration.
+The first GODAN Summit was held in New York City alongside the UN General Assembly.
+The summit convened government leaders, civil society, academia, and private sector actors to evaluate GODAN's progress.

 2017

-Following the momentum of the 2016 summit, GODAN co-hosted the GODAN/GoK Nairobi Conference in June.
-This marked the beginning of the South-South Collaboration movement, encouraging regional ministers and policymakers to embrace open data as part of a broader data revolution.
-The event culminated in the Nairobi Declaration, setting a strategic course for data-centered development in the Global South.
+GODAN co-hosted the GODAN/GoK Nairobi Conference, marking the beginning of the South-South Collaboration movement.
+The event culminated in the Nairobi Declaration, setting a strategic course for data-centered development.

 2018

-To implement the Nairobi Declaration, GODAN launched its South-South Secretariat at the University of Nairobi, hosted within the Department of Food Science, Nutrition and Technology.
-The Secretariat led to the creation of CANDAI (Center for Agriculture and Nutrition, Data Analytics and Innovation), a flagship center designed to drive policy impact through research, education, and community engagement.
+GODAN launched its South-South Secretariat at the University of Nairobi, leading to the creation of CANDAI (Center for Agriculture and Nutrition, Data Analytics and Innovation).

 2025